- Nearly a quarter of residents are enrolled in Medicare in West Virginia, versus about 19% of the total US population.

 How many West Virginians have Medicare coverage?

-As of September 2020, there were 442,837 residents in West Virginia with Medicare coverage.
-That’s nearly 25 percent of the state’s population, compared with less than 19 percent of the United States population enrolled in Medicare.
+As of late 2021, there were 443,555 residents in West Virginia with Medicare coverage.
+That’s nearly 25% of the state’s population, compared with about 19% of the United States population enrolled in Medicare.

-As of 2017, 21 percent of beneficiaries attained Medicare eligibility in West Virginia due to a disability (as opposed to being age 65+), versus 15 percent nationwide.
-According to data compiled by the University of New Hampshire, West Virginia had the highest percentage of disabled residents in the country in 2016 (although Alabama, Arkansas, Kentucky, and Mississippi all had a slightly higher percentage of their Medicare beneficiaries eligible due to disability).
+As of 2019, 19% of Medicare beneficiaries in West Virginia were under 65 and eligible due to a disability (as opposed to being age 65+), versus 14% nationwide.
+According to data compiled by the University of New Hampshire, West Virginia had the highest percentage of disabled residents in the country in 2016 (although Alabama, Arkansas, Kentucky, and Mississippi all have a slightly higher percentage of their Medicare beneficiaries eligible due to disability).

 West Virginia also has among the nation’s highest percentages of elderly residents (age 65+).
 Combined with the high rate of disability, it makes sense that a larger-than-average number of residents are enrolled in Medicare in West Virginia.